yuansui123/EverMemOS_custom/docs/dev_docs/api_usage_guide.md

 | Session Metadata Management | ✅ Supported | ✅ Supported (with PATCH updates) |
 | Use Case | Complete memory system (storage + retrieval) | Pure memory storage system |

 **Important Note**: Both APIs use identical storage formats, so you can choose based on your needs.
-If you need retrieval functionality, we recommend using V3 Agentic API for complete feature support.
+If you need retrieval functionality, we recommend using V1 Memory API for complete feature support.

 ---

 ## 🚀 Memory Storage APIs

-### V3 Agentic API
+### V1 Memory API

 Recommended for scenarios requiring complete functionality (storage + retrieval).

 #### Endpoint

 ```
-POST /api/v3/agentic/memorize
+POST /api/v1/memories
 ```

 #### Features